-Last year, the Dutch food and biochemical company Corbion announced a similar partnership with Nestlé, signaling that big players in the food industry are starting to increasingly recognize the potential value of algae products.
+The Dutch food and biochemical company Corbion etablished a similar partnership with Nestlé, signaling that big players in the food industry are starting to increasingly recognize the potential value of algae products.
 Other companies gaining traction in the field are Algama in France seeking to provide meat alternatives, and AlgaEnergy in Spain producing food and feed as well as cosmetics and fertilizers from algae.

 Beyond food and feed

 In 2011, Renana Krebs graduated from the Shenkar College of Engineering, Design, and Art in Tel Aviv with a degree in fashion.
 While working for fashion brands, she realized the huge impact the industry has on the environment.
 Clothes and textiles manufacturing accounts for 10% of global carbon emissions and 20% of wastewater.
 Looking for alternative solutions, Krebs teamed up with her father and founded Algalife, a German-Israeli company offering algae-based fibers and textiles.

 “Algalife stands for a better planet and a better fashion industry.
 We provide and enable the opportunity for everyone to make better choices, for a healthy, sustainable well-being,” Krebs told me.
 The company collaborates with fashion brands that are willing to learn and adjust their practices to include the ‘green’ fibers, and even pay more for sustainable solutions.